jajtic/sfls/README.md

 ## Usage

 - Run `main.py` and follow the instructions.

 You **will need** to have a timings file inside `timings/` for each song you want sfls to work for.

 In case you don't have a timings file, you can make it yourself by running the `timingsCreator.py` and following the simple instructions.

 ## Quick note

 - sfls will keep doing its job until it reaches the first song for which it does not have the timings file
+- to stop sfls, alt+tab to the console and close it or wait for it to reach a song it doesn't have the timings file for